 - cheese slices

-- In a large skillet over medium low heat, melt two tablespoons of butter then add the sliced onions.
-Caramelize the onions over about 30 minutes, stirring occasionally until the onions have browned and are tender.
-Remove from the pan.
+- In a large skillet over medium-low heat, melt two tablespoons of butter.
+Add the sliced onions and caramelize them for about 30 minutes, stirring occasionally, until they have browned and become tender.
+Remove from the pan and set aside.

-- In the same skillet, turn the heat up to medium then add the remaining butter, jalapeños, mushrooms.
-Saute until browned and softened.
+- In the same skillet, turn the heat up to medium and add the remaining butter, jalapenos, and mushrooms.
+Sauté until the mushrooms have browned and softened.

-- Form the bison into four equal sized patties.
-Season with salt and pepper as desired.
-Heat a grill pan or grill to high and then set the burgers on the grill.
+- Form the bison meat into four equal-sized patties.
+Season them with salt and pepper according to your taste.
+Heat a grill pan or grill to high heat, then place the patties on the grill.
 Do not move the burgers for about 4-5 minutes to ensure perfect grill marks.

 - Let the burgers rest for a few minutes before serving.
-Top with the onions, mushrooms, and jalapenos, and other optional toppings like lettuce, tomatoes, and pickles.
-Serve right away and enjoy with your favorite Avatar!
+Top them with the caramelized onions, sautéed mushrooms and jalapenos, and any other optional toppings you desire, such as lettuce, tomato slices, cheese slices, and your favorite condiments.
+Serve the burgers right away and enjoy with your favorite Avatar episode or movie!